qcoral/hardware-docs/site/src/content/docs/design/part-sourcing.md

 ### General

 Generally speaking, try to reference parts off of other projects since you'll eliminate more unknowns with the hardware.
-Adafruit projects
+Adafruit projects are a great source for this!

 ### Modules (TP4056, LED matrices, etc)